 The Company's management is responsible for establishing and maintaining adequate internal controls over financial reporting.
 Any system of internal controls over financial reporting, no matter how well designed, has inherent limitations.
 Therefore, even those systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation and presentation.
-In accordance with the requirements of National Instrument 52-109 Certification of Disclosure in Issuer's Annual and Interim Filings, the Company's management, under the supervision and with the participation of the Chief Executive Officer and the Chief Financial Officer, have designed the Company's internal controls over financial reporting as of the end of the period covered by these filings so that the internal controls over financial reporting provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS issued by the IASB and interpretations of the IFRIC.
+In accordance with the requirements of National Instrument 52-109 Certification of Disclosure in Issuer's Annual and Interim Filings, the Company's management, under the supervision and with the participation of the Chief Executive Officer and the Chief Financial Officer, have designed the Company's internal controls over financial reporting as of the end of the period covered by these filings so that the internal controls over financial reporting and the preparation of financial statements for external purposes in accordance with IFRS issued by the IASB and interpretations of the IFRIC.

-There have been no significant changes to internal controls over financial reporting during the quarter ended March 31, 2013 that could have materially affected or are reasonably likely to materially affect the Company's internal controls over financial reporting.
+There have been no significant changes to internal controls over financial reporting during the quarter ended June 30, 2013 that could have materially affected or are reasonably likely to materially affect the Company's internal controls over financial reporting.